ElektraInitiative/libelektra/doc/decisions/1_in_discussion/change_tracking.md

 ### Provide an API within `libelektra-kdb`

 The API should be useable both by plugins and applications utilizing ELektra.
+It does not matter whether the changetracking is implemented as part of `libelektra-kdb` or as a seperate plugin.
 The API may look something like this:

 ```c